wgag/vscode-insert-spaces/README.md

    If the keybind ``Ctrl+Shift+J`` does not work, press ``Ctrl+Shift+P`` and run the command named ``Insert Spaces between Half/Fullwidth Characters``.

 By default, spaces are inserted to the whole document.
-To apply the operation to a part of the document, highlight the part before pressing ``Ctrl+Shift+J``.
+To apply the operation to a part of a document, highlight the part before pressing ``Ctrl+Shift+J``.

 ## Installation